-Made in NYC is a Pratt Center initiative that supports local manufacturers and makers by giving them the tools to grow through marketing, branding, skills-building, and the creation and maintenance of a supportive community of peers within the sector.
+Made in NYC is a Pratt Center initiative that supports local manufacturers and makers by giving them marketing and branding resources, valuable skills-building opportunities, and access to a supportive community of peers within the sector.

 New York City is home to almost 6,000 small manufacturers employing approximately 72,000 people.
 They make everything from pianos (Steinway in Queens) and landing gear for spacecraft (Vahl in Brooklyn) to food, fashion, and furnishings.